Marathon Training Plan: Your Ultimate Guide to Crafting the Perfect Running Strategy

 There's no hiding the fact that marathon training is hard.
 In fact, I personally think it's the hardest distance to train for!!
-It requires long hours of training, plenty of rest, and the right fuel to optimize performance.
+It requires long hours of training, plenty of rest, and the right fuel to optimise performance.
 In this blog post, we'll walk you through the most important considerations you should make when planning your marathon training plan.
 From how long to train to how to manage injuries, this blog has it all!
 So, start planning your marathon training today and get over that finish line strong!

 How long should you train for a marathon?